koopero/loopin-base/README.md

 Mostly boilerplate code to get everything up and running. `node/loopin.js` contains Loopin setup, with configuration of defaults such as which directories are autoloaded.
 The file `node/logic/snapshot.js` contains a simple utility to take screenshots of the application, as an example of using javascript logic in Loopin apps.

 ### preset/
 YAML configuration files which are 'patched' to the Loopin system.
 By default, *all* presets in this directory are autoloaded.

 ### shader/
 GLSL shaders.
 To create a new shader, duplicate `shader/base.vert` and/or `shader/base.vert` with a new name.
-See [Shader Cheat Sheet](shader/README.md) for uniform reference.
+See [Shader Cheat Sheet](shader/README.md) for shader and uniform reference.

 # Credits